Police chief: 3 people killed in Oklahoma Walmart shooting

 DUNCAN, Oklahoma (AP) — Two men and a woman were fatally shot Monday morning outside a Walmart store in southwestern Oklahoma, and the shooter is among the dead, authorities said.

-Two victims were shot inside a car and the third was in the parking lot outside the store in Duncan, Police Chief Danny Ford said.
+Two victims were shot inside a car and the third was died in the parking lot just before 10 a.m. outside the store in Duncan, Police Chief Danny Ford said.

+Authorities did not immediately describe a motivation for the shooting.
+Ford said at a news conference that it appears a gunman shot the male and female victims and then turned the gun on himself.

+Stephens County District Attorney Jason Hicks authorities said during the news conference Monday afternoon that there was never an active shooter inside the store and he described the shooting as an isolated incident.
+He did not further explain.

 Two bodies covered with sheets were visible in the parking lot Monday afternoon.
 One body was in the driver’s seat of a red, two-door car.
 The other body was lying on the ground next to the vehicle.